 Senior Level Project Manager

-Senior Project Manager is in charge of schedules, budgets, resources and deliverables for project.
-Monitors teams to make sure goals and objectives are being kept.
-Knowledge of larger landscape without neglecting granular details while tracking project health, staying alert for risk and resolving issues as they arise.
-Maintains standards and monitors scope with project quality.
+The senior project manager is in charge of schedules, budgets, resources and project deliverables.
+Delivers business results by ensuring that project management best practices are being met.
+Monitors teams to make sure the project goals and objectives are being kept.
+Knowledge of larger landscapes without neglecting granular details while tracking project health, staying alert for risk and resolving issues as they arise.
+Maintains standards and monitors project scope and quality requirements.

 - Oversees strategic plan, monitoring and adapting as needed